Quasa

 “They leave behind a brain that is maybe plaqueless,” explained UCLA neurologist and study leader Istvan Mody, “but all the pathological alterations in the circuits and the mechanisms in the neurons are not corrected.”

-Along with plaque buildup, early to mid-onset Alzheimer's is characterized by the slowing of gamma oscillations, which fire off electrical signals that stimulate essential recall functions such as remembering a phone number.
+Along with plaque buildup, early- to mid-onset Alzheimer’s is characterized by the slowing of gamma oscillations—brain waves that fire electrical signals essential for recall functions such as remembering a phone number.

-That's where the new molecule, named DDL-920 after UCLA's Drug Discover Lab where it was synthesized, comes in.
+That is where the new molecule, named DDL-920 after UCLA’s Drug Discovery Lab where it was synthesized, comes in.

-Using both "wild-type" mice and mice genetically modified to have Alzheimer's — which, as a sidebar, some say is an ethically dubious practice — the UCLA researchers posited that DDL-920 could alter the process that puts the brakes on these important oscillations.
+Using both “wild-type” mice and mice genetically modified to exhibit Alzheimer’s, the UCLA researchers hypothesized that DDL-920 could adjust the process that normally puts the brakes on these important oscillations.

-As Mody notes, there's an immense amount of work left to be done to determine whether DDL-920 could be safe and effective for humans.
-If the researchers get there, however, it could have huge implications for other disorders characterized by disruptions in gamma oscillation, which include autism spectrum disorder, depression, and schizophrenia.
+As Mody notes, a great deal of work remains to determine whether DDL-920 could be safe and effective for humans.
+If the researchers succeed, the molecule could have significant implications for other disorders marked by disruptions in gamma oscillations, including autism spectrum disorder, depression, and schizophrenia.

 “We are very enthusiastic about that,” Mody said in the press release, “because of the novelty and the mechanism of action that has not been tackled in the past.”